seoseyeon/TCR-epiDiff/README.md

 ```python
 pip install -r requirements.txt
 ```
+## Download TCR-epiBP/TCR-epi*BP model
+You can download the model from https://doi.org/10.5281/zenodo.15094766.

 ## License
 TCR-epiDiff and TCR-epi*BP code and data are freely available for academic use in non-commercial research.
 However, if you intend to use our model or scripts for any commercial application, you must obtain a separate license.